Running Flatcar Container Linux on OpenStack

 --flavor m1.medium \

-To use config drive you may need to add --config-drive=true to command above.
+To use config drive you may need to add --use-config-drive to command above.

-If you have more than one network, you may have to be explicit in the nova boot command.
+If you have more than one network, you may have to be explicit in the openstack server create command.

 You can see the IDs for your configured networks by running